fred-framework/fred-docs/docs/01_intro/index.rst

     this image source can be found in this link https://docs.google.com/presentation/d/10wZZSQadBjDf3sg9Mvy9TM_6Sgrb7MYRacJHg6nL2AY/edit?usp=sharing

-Our initial problem is to accelarete in FPGA a set of functions of a given application.
+Our initial problem is to accelerate in FPGA a set of functions of a given application.
 In the proposed design flow, each function must match with a dart-compatible hardware IP.
 DART main input is a set of IP cores that will be synthesized for partial bitstreams.
 The repository `dart_ips <https://github.com/fred-framework/dart_ips>`_ presents a set of IPs ready to be used by DART.
+The second set of inputs is the Hw task partitions into reconfigurable regions or the Hw task timing constraints, depending on the mode DART is compiled.

 .. image:: ../images/dart-design-flow.png
     :width: 400px
     :align: center
     :alt: DART design flow

-The `FPGA resource map` input represents the FPGA internal organization that DART must know in order to perform its optimization process.
-DART currently supports the following FPGA boards:
+The `FPGA resource map` input represents the FPGA internal organization that DART must know in order to perform its automated floorplanning optimization process.
+DART currently supports the following FPGA boards, where ZCU102 is the latest tested board:

 - `Pynq board <https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/>`_: with device XC7Z020-1CLG400C;
 - `Zybo board <https://reference.digilentinc.com/programmable-logic/zybo/start>`_: with the device XC7Z010-1CLG400C;
 - `ZCU102 board <https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html>`_: with Zynq UltraScale+ XCZU9EG-2FFVB1156 MPSoC;
 - `Ultra96v2 board <https://www.avnet.com/wps/portal/us/products/new-product-introductions/npi/aes-ultra96-v2/>`_: with Zynq UltraScale+ XCZU3EG-SBVA484-1-i MPSoC;

-DART is currently integrated with Xilinx Vivado for FPGA synthesis.
+DART is currently integrated with Xilinx Vivado 2020.2 for FPGA synthesis.
 The `DART repository <https://github.com/fred-framework/dart>`_ provides its source code, documentation and additional examples.

+Finally, DART generates a bitstream for the static part of the FPGA design and a set of partial bitstreams for each Hw task.
+In addition, DART also generates CSV configuration files describing the Hw task mapping into the FPGA floorplan.
+These configuration files are later read by FRED when the design is loaded in runtime.

 Programming model
 -----------------